fdeblasio/pokeemerald-expansion/notes.md

 - Use Cable Car defines in wild_encounters
 - Eventually remove RSE and/or BDSP teachable moves?
 - Merge Deoxys teachable learnsets?
-- Standardize starter base stat totals
+- Standardize starter base stat totals?
+- Standardize fossil base stat totals?
 - See if there's a way to automatically calculate the Pokedex offsets
     - Currently all new ones seem to have a default value (Pecharunt is 1 foot tall and looks huge in it)
 - Give Zapdos, Tapu Koko, and Kilowattrel Bolt Beak?